-- The borough is served within its boundary by four mainline railway stations, including Tunbridge Wells, High Brooms, and Paddock Wood on the South Eastern network, and Ashurst on the Southern network. - 3.20 Tunbridge Wells and High Brooms stations are situated on the London to Hastings mainline, which provides a frequent service to London stations (London Bridge, Waterloo East, and Charing Cross) via Sevenoaks and Tonbridge.
+- 3.24 The borough is served within its boundary by four mainline railway stations, including Tunbridge Wells, High Brooms, and Paddock Wood on the South Eastern network, and Ashurst on the Southern network.
+In October 2021 Southeastern's train services were taken over by the government (the Operator of Last Resort). - 3.25 Tunbridge Wells and High Brooms stations are situated on the London to Hastings mainline, which provides a frequent service to London stations (London Bridge, Waterloo East, and Charing Cross) via Sevenoaks and Tonbridge.
 There are five/six peak hour services and four off-peak services per hour, with an average journey time of 55 minutes between Tunbridge Wells and London stations and 37 50 minutes between Tunbridge Wells and Hastings.
 This route is subject to operational constraints, including single track tunnels, insufficient power in the Hastings area to support multiple 12 coach units, and the requirement for a signals upgrade in the Orpington area.
-Additionally, there have been a number of landslips on the line, disrupting services in recent years, and concerns remain regarding the resilience of this route. - 3.21 Paddock Wood is served by the Ramsgate/Dover to London mainline, with services via Ashford International and Tonbridge.
+Additionally, there have been a number of landslips on the line, disrupting services in recent years, and concerns remain regarding the resilience of this route. - 3.26 Paddock Wood is served by the Ramsgate/Dover to London mainline, with services via Ashford International and Tonbridge.
 Journey times between Paddock Wood and London Bridge range from 42 to 53 minutes.
 Services between Paddock Wood and Ashford International take an average of 30 minutes.
 Paddock Wood benefits from up to six direct services per hour connecting with London terminals, during the morning and evening peak periods.
 There are three services per hour off peak.
-As with the Hastings services, trains from Paddock Wood are adversely impacted by the requirements for signal upgrade in the Orpington area.
+As with the Hastings services, trains from Paddock Wood are adversely impacted by the requirements for signal upgrade in the Orpington area. - 3.27 The Medway Valley Line (to Strood) can be accessed via Tonbridge and Paddock Wood, and High Speed 1 services via Ebbsfleet to St Pancras can be accessed from Maidstone West and Ashford International.

-- 3.22 The Medway Valley Line (to Strood) can be accessed via Tonbridge and Paddock Wood, and High Speed 1 services via Ebbsfleet to St Pancras can be accessed from Maidstone West and Ashford International. - 3.23 Estimates of current rail usage are provided annually by the Office of Rail and Road.
+3.28 Estimates of current rail usage are provided annually by the Office of Rail and Road.
 The entry and exit data for the four stations in Tunbridge Wells borough is provided in Table 2 below.